google/codeworld/web/help/GuideUnit1.md

     the computer will be confused and think you're defining a new variable.
 This can cause a `Parse error` message.

-Once you've understood these examples, try your own combinations as well.
+Once you've understood these examples, try changing the numbers or making other changes.

 Understanding mistakes
 ----------------------